-Policy Area Mount Pleasant North Apartmer nt Area - Area A MNAA Uses Residential, retail, service Option/Tenure Secured market rental housing or social housing Strata ownership housing, limited to sites without existing purpose- built rental or social housing Tower form Non-tower form Tower form Non-tower form Max Height 20 storeys 3-6 storeys 20 storeys 3-6 storeys Max Density 6.5 FSR 1.0-2.7 FSR 6.0 FSR 1.0-2.7 FSR Min Frontage 45.7 m (150 ft.)
+Policy Area Mount Pleasant North Apartmer nt Area - Area A MNAA Uses Residential, retail, service Option/Tenure Secured market rental h ousing or social housing d to sites without existing purpose- social housing Tower form Non-tower form Tower form Non-tower form Max Height 20 storeys 3-6 storeys 20 storeys 3-6 storeys Max Density 6.5 FSR 1.0-2.7 FSR 6.0 FSR 1.0-2.7 FSR Min Frontage 45.7 m (150 ft.)
 Variable - refer to Built Form and Site Design (Chapter 11) 45.7 m (150 ft.)
 Variable - refer to Built Form and Site Design (Chapter 11) Notes A minimum of 20% of the residential floor area is required to be secured at below-market rents (see Housing (Chapter 12) for details).
 For existing social housing sites, 100% of the residential floor area must be social housing.
 See Land Use (Chapter 7) for cases where lesser site frontage may be considered at the discretion of the Director of Planning.
-"Existing purpose-built rental Housing Stock Official Development Applies where a tower cannot be achieved due to lot conditions or policy 10.19.2.
+"Existing purpose-built rental Housing Stock Official Developments of the point of the poin Applies where a tower cannot be achieved due to lot conditions or policy 10.19.2.
 Height and density allowances to vary based on lot conditions (see Built Form and Site Design (Chapter 11) and sections 11.2 and 11.3 for details).
-For existing social housing sites, 100% of the residential floor area must be social housing.
-A minimum of 20% of the residential floor area is required to be delivered as turnkey social housing units to the City.
-See Land Use (Chapter 7) for cases where lesser site frontage may be considered at the discretion of the Director of Planning.
+For existing social housing sites, 100% of the residential floor area must be social housing. or social housing" refers to sites where the social housing is the social housing.
+Director of Planning.
 Applies where a tower cannot be achieved due to lot conditions or policy 10.19.2.
-Height and density allowances to vary based on lot conditions (see Built Form and Site Design (Chapter 11) and sections 11.2 and 11.3 for details).
+Height and density allowances to vary based on lot conditions (see Built Form and Site Design (Chapter 11) and sections 11.2 and 11.3 for details). uirements apply per the Rental